The following post discusses inside sales vs. outside sales and highlights the similarities and differences between the two roles.

 Inside sales reps should be competitive, excellent communicators, and have a hustle that doesn’t get sidelined by rejection.
 Prospecting plays a huge role in inside sales, which involves a lot of “no’s.”

 Both inside and outside sales jobs are good jobs as long as you choose the one that suits your skillset.
-Most outside reps started their careers as inside reps, which gave them the groundwork to build and strengthen their sales confidence.
+Most outside reps started their sales careers as inside reps, which gave them the groundwork to build and strengthen their sales confidence.